-Attendance at 75% of all college art exhibitions during the semester student is enrolled.
-The intended requirement is for art majors to monitor and encourage independent research in career practices and promotion.
-Submission of individual art work to at least one local, regional, or national exhibition is required.
-Required of all art majors.
+Attendance at a majority of college art exhibitions during the semester student is enrolled.
+The intended requirement is to monitor and encourage research in career practices and promotion.
+Submission of individual artwork to a local, regional, or national exhibition is required.
+(Course description change effective Fall 2013) Required of all art majors.
 Credit, one semester hour each.